In a recent judgement [1] of the Madras High Court, it was held that the

 limitations, i.e., the entire administration cannot be divested from the

-religious organisation[2].
+religious organization.
 Often courts have warned regarding secular practices

 being clothed as religious.

-religion or its understanding and perhaps justify this interference as a
+definition of religion or its understanding and perhaps justify this

 The Courts have developed a "test of essential religious practices" which aim to

-identify those practices so fundamental, if altered would alter the religion,
+identify those fundamental practices, which if altered would alter the

-the State seems to have been limited in that aspect.
-The vagueness of the test
+religion.
+The State seems to have been limited in that aspect.
+The vagueness of

-of essentiality itself is very dangerous and is claimed to be guided by analysis
+the test of essentiality itself is dangerous and is claimed to be guided by

-of practice, beliefs, doctrines, and history.
-However, how does one begin to
+analysis of practice, beliefs, doctrines, and history.
+However, how does one

-prove the essentiality of a practice and see whether without it a religion may
+begin to prove the essentiality of a practice and see whether without it, a

-decide what is essential based on essentiality for an individual, given that the
+Furthermore, could we decide what is essential based on an individual's

 One may also note that no limitation beyond the words stated, has been put on

-the State with regards to the regulation that it can exercise, i.e., nowhere has
+the State with regards to the regulation that it can exercise.
+Nowhere has it

 religion if they happen to be essential to the religion.
 The courts have

-developed the concept of essentiality[3] in dealing with matters of religion, to
+developed the concept of essentiality to deal with matters of religion, in

-balance the individual and community rights to practice religion and the duty of
+order to balance the individual and community rights to practice religion and the

 Whether a practice is essential or not is determined with the help of doctrines,

-community practice, history, and tenets of the religion[4] for examination of
+community practice, history, and tenets of the religion for the examination of

-which the Courts have made themselves the final authority on the same and have
+which the Courts have made themselves the final authority on the same.
+They have

-stated that such a finding is a finding of fact, which cannot be revisited[5].
+stated that such a finding is a finding of fact, which cannot be revisited .
+A

 of law but cannot be said to be the authority on religious texts and beliefs.